yeselthangarita2017/Python_Modeling-Gamma-Oscillations-in-the-Striatum/README.md

 * Up and down states in the striatum.

 ## Contributions
-Some of my contributions and responsabilities were:
+Some contributions and responsabilities were:

 1. Developed parts of code for the project. <br>
 2. Organized, designed, and developed sections of the project. <br>